tolinwei/golang-task-restful/README.md

 ##golang-task-restful

-a RESTful service that supports the maintenance of a simple list of todo’s
+A RESTful Service that Supports the Maintenance of A Simple List of TODO’s

 ###Installation